 We pepare hot Chili mostly, or some type of soup with crackers in the winter

-Cold food can include: peanutbutter, deli or tuna sandwiches, bananas, or granola bars
+Cold food can include: peanut butter & jelly sandwihes, deli or tuna sandwiches, bananas or granola bars

 Drinks can include hot chocolate, coffee or tea and always bottled water

-We purchase all bibles new.
+We purchase and distribute new Bibles.
 They can be aquired from dollar stores at a minimal cost